-The 3 major business costs of IT failure
+The 4 major business costs of IT failure

 Disrupted Operations

-Probably the biggest cost of IT failure, which may not be immediately obvious, is the disruption to operations while the computers are out of action or being repaired.
-For example, JLT supplies several customers in commercial port operations.
-In this kind of environment, even the 1 minute taken for a computer to reboot after a crash can cause operational disruptions that take a whole day to catch up on, resulting in many angry lorry drivers who don’t get their loads on time.
-In other words, customer dissatisfaction, which can have greater effects further down the line.
-Other knock-on financial effects of operational disruption include penalty costs for late deliveries, and an increase in personnel costs to get the job done.
+For many of JLT’s customers even the 1 minute taken for a computer to reboot after a crash can cause operational disruptions that take a whole day to catch up on.
+This results in many angry truck drivers who don’t get their loads on time, in turn causing customer dissatisfaction which can have greater effects further down the line.
+Business lost from delayed deliveries or billing inaccuracies is hard to regain.
+Other financial effects of operational disruption include penalty costs for late deliveries, and an increase in personnel costs to get the job done.

 Decreasing Productivity of Operators